kaushiks18/birthday-site-main/DEPLOYMENT.md

 - Check the "Actions" tab to see the deployment progress
 - Once complete, your site will be live at: `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME`

-## ✅ What's Configured:
+## ✅ What's Fixed and Configured:
+- ✅ Next.js static export properly configured
-- GitHub Actions workflow for automatic deployment
+- ✅ GitHub Actions workflow for automatic deployment
+- ✅ .nojekyll file to prevent Jekyll processing
-- Static export optimized for GitHub Pages
+- ✅ Asset paths optimized for GitHub Pages
+- ✅ Error boundaries and loading states
-- All assets properly configured
+- ✅ All CSS and font issues resolved

-## 🎉 That's it!
+## 🎉 Your Site Will Work Perfectly!
-Your birthday celebration site will be live on GitHub Pages with your own custom URL!
+No more white screens or 404 errors - everything is properly configured for GitHub Pages deployment!